mkatsarow/SalaryCalculator/README.md

 ## SalaryCalculator made by Michail Katsarov
-    Application recieve gross salary as input and calculate net income.
+   Application received gross salary as input and calculate net income.